Ex-Trump lawyer Michael Cohen to testify publicly before Congress in February

 Breaking News Emails

-WASHINGTON — Michael Cohen, former lawyer to President Donald Trump, has agreed to testify publicly before Congress early next month before he goes to prison.
+WASHINGTON — Michael Cohen, former lawyer and fixer to President Donald Trump, has agreed to testify publicly before Congress early next month before he goes to prison.

 "I look forward to having the privilege of being afforded a platform with which to give a full and credible account of the events which have transpired," he added.